rodrigoundead/synapse/README.md

 # Synapse
 #### Synapse help to do not repeat yourself
- You can display messages using redirect instead of render on Django only with Python If you have a view and only need to display a message, you can use Synapse message to set redirect instead of render, this avoid to set the values of all the objects of this view again.
+ You can display messages using redirect instead of render on Django only with Python If you have a view and only need to display a message, you can use Synapse message to set redirect instead of render, this avoid to set the values of all the objects in this view again.

 <p>
 </p>